 Overview of Banks in Greenland

 Greenland is world’s largest island.
-However, in terms of banking system, Greenland isn’t the one that stands in the crowd.
-It is considered as the autonomous constituent country within Kingdom of Denmark.
+However, in terms of the banking system, Greenland isn’t the one that stands in the crowd.
+It is considered as the autonomous constituent country within the Kingdom of Denmark.
 Since Greenland is within Denmark, Denmark controls the financial and monetary regulations in Greenland.

 There are two prominent banks in Greenland –

 - Bank of Greenland

 Bank of Greenland is the only local commercial bank of Greenland.
 Before 1985, there was a bank named Nuna Bank which served the local customers.
 But in 1985, Bank of Greenland and Nuna Bank were merged with each other and Bank of Greenland became the sole commercial service provider to local customers.

 Since the number of licensed banks is just two, naturally the structure of these two banks would be quite similar; but it is not the case in reality.
 There are only two kinds of banks –

 - Bank that offers insurance and other financial products.